vuejs/docs/src/guide/transitions-overview.md

 ## Timing

 For simple UI transitions, meaning from just one state to another with no intermediary states, it's common to use timings between 0.1s and 0.4s, and most folks find that _0.25s_ tends to be a sweet spot.
 Can you use that timing for everything?
 No, not really.
-As you work with
+If you have something that needs to move a greater distance or has more steps or state changes, 0.25s is not going to work as well and you will have to be much more intentional, and the timing will need to be more unique.
+That doesn't mean you can't have nice defaults that you repeat within your application, though.

+You may also find that entrances look better with slightly more time than an exit.
+The user typically is being guided during the entrance, and is a little less patient upon exit because they want to go on their way.

 ## Easing